darktjm/auis/README.md

 (https://sourceforge.net/projects/atk).
 It appears to be abandoned;
 the last actual code change was made in 2002.
-Some of the changes include renaming symbols, moving files around, and source code reformatting, all without any kind of document describing (in CVS or otherwise) what they did, or why.
+Some of the changes include renaming symbols, moving files around, and source code reformatting, all without any kind of document (in CVS change logs or otherwise) describing what they did, or why.
 These and other pointless changes make it unreasonably difficult for me to actually extract anything useful.
 So, while my project might benefit from some of the changes made there, I won't even bother.

 Commentary: What is ATK?
 ------------------------

+ATK is both a graphical toolkit and a higher level collection of software.
+At the graphical toolkit level, it failed in many ways.
+It was too limited, and was surpased even by Xaw3D in appearance, performance, and configurability.
+Maybe part of the issue was its initial focus around WM, which I've never used or seen.
+Various projects tried to modernize the toolkit before it died, but nothing ever got finished and is now a bunch of undocumented, incomplete, convoluted and pointless code.
+That is all I have to say about the lower-level aspects of AUIS.

-AUIS represents a promise.
+At the higher level, AUIS represents a promise.
 This promise has been made many times, by many frameworks.
 The promise is that you can develop independent components which easily interact with each other in an editor or viewer.
 This means that the interaction mechanism is well-developed and easy to both use and implement.
 It also means that components exist for many common applications, providing both a complete baseline from which to develop and a large number of useful examples.

 Independence can mean different things.
 At the highest level, it could mean programs running on sepearate machines.
 This requires